Judith Rice: Judge of the Circuit Court of Cook County

 In 2014, Rice was elected to a vacant seat on the 7th subcircuit of the Circuit Court of Cook County.
 She defeated Marianne Jackson and Owens J. Shelby in the Democratic primary.
 The runner-up, Jackson, was ultimately appointed to another seat on the 7th subcircuit on October 22, 2014, to which she would reelected in 2016, and serve on until retiring in 2018.
 The election was to the seat vacated by William H. Taylor II upon his 2012 appointment to the Illinois Appellate Court.
 That seat had been filled, in the interim period before a newly-elected occupant could be sworn in on December 1, 2014, by Freddrenna Lyle, who on September 10, 2012, had been appointed by the Illinois Supreme Court to the serve seat effective November 16, 2012.
 Instead of seeking reelection to the seat in 2014, Lyle instead ran unsuccessfully for an Illinois Appellate Court seat in 2014.

 On the court, Rice has been assigned to the Domestic Relations Division.
 In 2020, Rice was successful in winning her retention election.

+In 2026, Rice ran unopposed for the Democratic nomination to a 10-year term on the Illinois Appellate Court.
+She is expected to be unopposed in the general election.
+She expected to become the first openly-lesbian appellate court justice in the state of Illinois.